Toggle: English / Spanish

 The harmful substances in elephant ear plants are:

 Note: Leaves and stems are the most dangerous when eaten in large amounts.

-Elephant ear grows naturally in tropical and subtropical areas, but is easily found in northern climates as well.
+Elephant ear grows naturally in tropical and subtropical areas.
+It is also common in northern climates.

 - Redness, pain, and burning of the eyes

 - Severe burning in the mouth and throat

 - Swelling of the tongue, mouth, and eyes